csev/dj4e/assn/dj4e_install.md

 Then close your console, and delete it under the Consoles tab and go up to the very beginning of this handout and start over.

-We did not remove any of the configuration changes under the Web tab - so as you re-create all the files, parts of the Web tab may just stat working when you Reload your application.
+We did not remove any of the configuration changes under the Web tab - so as you re-create all the files, parts of the Web tab may just start working when you Reload your application.

-Some parts of the condif